 Because the island is so small, walking genuinely works for a lot of trips.
 From Maltalingua in St. Julian’s:

-• Paceville — 5 minutes.
+• Paceville: 5 minutes.
 Restaurants, nightlife, supermarkets, everything you need

 That seafront walk between St. Julian’s and Sliema is something loads of students end up doing daily.
 Stop for a coffee on the way, watch the sea, take the long route back.
-It’s one of those things that makes studying here feel like more than just “going to school.”
+It’s one of those things that makes studying here feel like more than just going to school.

-Ferries: Getting to Gozo and Valletta
+Ferries: getting to Gozo and Valletta

-Two ferry services worth knowing about.
+Two ferry services are worth knowing about.

-Taxis, Bolt, and Ride-Sharing
+Taxis, Bolt, and ride-sharing

-Everyone (students and locals alike) uses Bolt.
+Everyone, students and locals alike, uses Bolt.
 It’s Malta’s main ride-hailing app and it works really well.

-Quick Bolt guide:
+A quick Bolt guide:

 • Download it before you arrive

-• St. Julian’s to Valletta: around €8–€12
+• St. Julian’s to Valletta: around €8 to €12

-• Airport transfer: about €15–€20
+• Airport transfer: about €15 to €20

 Staying more than two weeks?
 Renting something might make sense.

-Car rental is surprisingly affordable (€15–€25/day) but comes with its own adventures.
-Driving is on the left (British hangover that still catches visitors off guard), roads are narrow, and finding parking is basically a competitive sport.
+Car rental is surprisingly affordable (€15 to €25 a day) but comes with its own adventures.
+Driving is on the left, a British hangover that still catches visitors off guard, the roads are narrow, and finding parking is basically a competitive sport.
 Most students don’t need a car unless they want to reach the more remote beaches or explore at their own pace.
 Even then, Bolt usually does the job.

-Getting From the Airport
+Getting from the airport

 Options: